Reframing the Human Dimension

 As members of the profession of arms, each soldier and Department of the Army civilian adheres to the “Army Ethic,” which is the body of principles and values governing the profession.
 Included in this ethic is the requirement to be

 - professionals of character (i.e., serving with integrity and respecting the dignity and worth of all people),

-- stewards and committed professionals of the Army profession.27
+- stewards and committed professionals of the Army profession.39

-Leaders must model and live the Army Ethic.
-Organizational procedures need to be examined in the light of how they might foster unethical behavior.28 Soldiers and Army civilians need effective, student-focused training using case studies.
-Field training must include the types of challenges they might face not only from the Law of War framework but from a broader ethical standpoint.
+Leaders must model and enforce ethical behavior and live the Army Ethic.
+Organizational procedures need to be examined in the light of how they foster unethical behavior.40 Soldiers and Army civilians need effective student-focused training using case studies and other techniques—beyond the yearly “PowerPoint Ethics” briefings—to ensure they do the right thing not because they’ve been told to but because they want to do it as engrained in their character.
+Field training must include the types of challenges they might face not only from the Law of War framework but also from a broader ethical standpoint.

 As one respected professor of ethics notes:

 People say you can’t teach ethics, and I say, “You know, you’re right.”
 What I can do is I can point out to you how your behaviors—every one of them—have an ethical, moral dimension.
 People judge you as to whether you tell the truth, keep your promises, respect others and treat people with fairness.
 Whether you like it or not, people judge you on one or more of those four dimensions in everything you do.41